IBM-Bluemix-Docs/mass-data-migration/index.md

 6. Run the DataShuttle copy to move the data.
 7. Lock the storage pool.
 8. Gracefully shut down the MDMS device.
-9. Ship box back to IBM Data Center using provided shipping label.
+9. Ship box back to {{site.data.keyword.BluSoftlayer_full}} Data Center using provided shipping label.
 10. Notify mdmsadmin@us.ibm.com the transfer is complete and device is in-flight.